Cycletouring the

 have

-for tourist which don't go anywhere usefull,
+paths for tourist which don't go anywhere useful,

 - We